superlinear-ai/my-package/README.md

 # My Package

-An example of a Python package that was generated with [Poetry Cookiecutter](https://github.com/radix-ai/poetry-cookiecutter).
+An example of a Python package and app that was scaffolded with [Poetry Cookiecutter](https://github.com/radix-ai/poetry-cookiecutter).

 ## Using

-To serve this package, run `docker-compose up app`.
+To serve this app, run `docker compose up app` and open [localhost:8000](http://localhost:8000) in your browser.

 ## Contributing